wusted/kubernetes-install/28-pod-disruption-budgets/README.md

 # Ignore DaemonSet to avoid DaemonSets to be scheduled in other Node.
 (AntiPattern)

 $ kubectl --kubeconfig kubeconfig.yaml drain jean-pod-disruption-cluster-nodes-q7dmk --ignore-daemonsets
-# Messages like
+# Messages like:

-# "error when evicting pods/"nginx-76d6c9b8c-zzzwx" -n "default" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget."`
+# "error when evicting pods/"nginx-76d6c9b8c-xqjq9" -n "default" (will retry after 5s):
+# Cannot evict pod as it would violate the pod's disruption budget."`

-Confirms that a desired number of replicas will be maintained for reliability of the service, before evicting and moving the Pods.
+# Confirms that a desired number of replicas will be maintained for reliability of the service,
+# before evicting and moving the Pods.

-# Confirm that that all the pods that were running in jean-pod-disruption-cluster-nodes-q7dmk are now placed in another node.
+# Confirm that that all the pods that were running in jean-pod-disruption-cluster-nodes-q7dmk
+# are now placed in another node.
 $ kubectl --kubeconfig kubeconfig.yaml get pods --selector=app=nginx -o wide

 # Check the status of the Cordoned Node is SchedulingDisabled.